Armstrong Heat Pumps

 Advantages of a Heat Pump

 A heat pump has some advantages over a conventional air conditioner.
-During the summer, the heat pump operates just like a traditional air conditioner to cool your home.
+During the summer, the heat pump operates just like a traditional air conditioner to cool and dehumidify your home.
 And during cooler weather, the reversing valve in the outdoor unit changes position.
 Heat is then drawn from the outside air.
 This happens even when it is cold outside.
 The heat pump is able to concentrate the heat in the cold outdoor air.
 Thus, the heat is transferred to the indoor coil which provides heat to the home.
 Because of this, the furnace or air handler blower moves air over the warm indoor coil to warm your home.

 Consult the Armstrong home page at this link for addition information about heat pumps.
 Similarly, the Armstrong website offers information about other HVAC product offerings.